Tutorial 5: Using Master Pages and Site Navigation

 and choose "Set as Startup Page").
 Then press F5 (or ctrl-F5) to run it.

-Now repeat the above process and add the MasterPage to the DataSample.aspx page as well:
+Now repeat the above process for the DataSample.aspx page as well:

 Add a Web.SiteMap to the Web Project

 Right-click on the project and select Add->Add New Item to add a new Site Map file called

 "Web.SiteMap" to the project:

 Edit the new web.sitemap file to have the below three nodes within the site-map (a root node